Fr0ggi3/POsem2/README.md

 # POsem2
-Repo for object-oriented programming.Sem 2 (1st half of 2025).
+Repo for object-oriented programming.
+Sem 2 (1st half of 2025).